dzmitry-lahoda/lahoda-xyz/resume/it.md

 - coded some flows for long term therapy from login, from questionnaires to documents signing to marketing
 - functional and type driven coding
 - low level PDF rendering
-- Rust, CQRS ES
+- Rust

 ### 2020.03 - now, [Crey Games](playcrey.com).
 Software Engineer.
 GameDev

-- Ownership on hybrid instance allocation for game servers
+- Hybrid cloud native instance allocation for game servers
-- Created persisted distributed state machine for game versions upgrades
+- Distributed game versions upgrades
-- Found possible holes regarding security and scalability
-- Design and coding referral, game event objectives, online presence and other flows into mircoservice architecture
+- Referral, game event objectives, online presence and other flows into mircoservice architecture
 - Prototype of graph db modeling and scale testing of game economics world (ownership and visibility of various assets and stuff, with roles and users).
-- Researched alternative and implemented migration from one game servers orchestration engine to other
-- Setup distributed logging and alerting,  built statistically sound alerts and monitoring dashboards
+- Distributed logging and alerting, monitoring dashboards
-- Custom in memory matchmaking allocation loop via cashing threading channels (in memory actors)
-- Agones, .NET 5

 ### 2019.11.11 - 2020.02. eCommerce Point of Sale.
 [Jet](https://en.wikipedia.org/wiki/Jet.com).